 2 Department of Community Medicine, Government Medical College

-The first wave of COVID-19 in India declined suddenly in September 2020 and seemed to be almost over by end of January 2021.
-This decline was neither predicted nor explained by any models / papers then.
-In their previous study, the authors had hypothesized that the cases declined due to increased Relative Humidity during Monsoon and had forecasted that another wave would start with dry season in February 2021 and would be contained by monsoon humidity.
-The present study was conducted to test the seasonality hypothesis in 2021-22.
-Additionally, the study also included observations about effectiveness of policy control measures on case decline.
+Background: The first wave of COVID-19 in India began to decline suddenly in September 2020 and appeared to be nearly over by the end of January 2021.
+At the time, no models or papers predicted or explained this decline.
+The authors hypothesized in their previous study that the cases decreased due to increased Relative Humidity during Monsoon and forecasted that another wave would begin with the dry season in February 2021 and would be contained by monsoon humidity.
+The current study was carried out to put the seasonality hypothesis to the test in 2021-22.
+The study also included findings about the effectiveness of policy control measures on case decline.

-Humidity cycles in India were studied to find the most humid periods and corresponded to the change in daily cases in the country, zone-wise manner and in smaller regions.
-For effectiveness of policy control measures, the enforcement date and subsequent case decline (if any) were observed.
+Methods: Humidity cycles in India were studied to determine the most humid periods, which corresponded to changes in daily cases across the country, on a zone-by-zone basis, and in smaller regions.
+The enforcement date and subsequent case decline (if any) were observed for the effectiveness of policy control measures.